Investors cast doubts on Sharp's future, ability to pay debts

 The century-old firm is discussing a partnership with Hon Hai that would give the Taiwanese company a 9.9 percent stake and more muscle to cut costs.

-Sharp's chief financial officer told reporters on Friday after the share slump that his company is eager to conclude a deal with Hon Hai as soon as possible, when asked if the agreement could be reached by the end of September.

-"We want to reach agreement quickly," Tetsuo Onishi said at a press briefing in Osaka.
-A partnership pact could also stretch to Sharp's small LCD display business as well as mobile phones and TV screens, Onishi added.

-Hon Hai Chairman Terry Gou earlier told Taiwan's United Evening News that there was no timetable for a deal with Sharp, but he sees a "good outcome" for their talks.
+Hon Hai Chairman Terry Gou told Taiwan's United Evening News on Friday that there was no timetable for a deal with Sharp, but he sees a "good outcome" for their talks.

 He said it was not a matter of how much money Hon Hai spent but how Sharp could turn itself around.